psycho-baller/dain-orbit/README.md

 ## Built With

 VAPI AI commences a phone call with the user to learn more about the user.
-Built on DAIN's vector database which stores the user's interests, weaknesses and strengths, Linkd's API scrapes Linkedin profiles to find personal similarities within profiles.
+Built on DAIN's agentic AI platform and Cloudflare's vector database which stores the user's details like interests, weaknesses and strengths, Linkd's API scrapes Linkedin profiles to find personal similarities within profiles.
 Proxycurl, an email scraper, then finds work emails from these profiles to share to the user.
 Cloudflare maintains multimodal security for the program in case of potential security hazards.
 This all ends in an AI email generator, allowing for students to have a quick, warm and easy introduction to other people who have much in common with them.

 - [VAPI](https://vapi.ai/)
 - [DAIN](https://dain.dev)